MapRock/TimeMolecules/docs/llm_prompts/readme.md

 There is no strict format.
 This is meant for embedding, so the most important thing is to write text conducive to matching the prompt.

+## Notes

+- Only provide links in the https://github.com/MapRock/ and eugeneasahara.com domains.
+I want to remove risk of linking to bad sites.

 ## Example of a Document

 Prompt: How can I create a Markov Model?